-Center for Treatment of Obsessive-Compulsive Disorder Supervision: Leah Sufrin, PsyD, David Rizzo, LCSW, Katyana Gradler, LCSW, and Kathryn Layendecker,
+Exposure and Response Prevention (ERP) Adult and Perinatal IOPs Supervision: Leah Sufrin, PsyD, David Rizzo, LCSW, Katyana Gradler, LCSW, and Kathryn Layendecker, LCSW

-The Obsessive-Compulsive Disorder and Anxiety Disorder Intensive Outpatient Program provides intensive treatment sessions.
+The Exposure and Response Prevention (ERP) Adult Intensive Outpatient Program provides intensive treatment sessions for patients with OCD and/or anxiety disorders.
 Exposure with Response Prevention (ERP) is the primary treatment.
 Group therapy is the primary modality, supplemented by individual exposure sessions.
 Family psychoeducation and medication treatments are standard interventions.
-Interns may elect three- or six-month, half-time rotations.
+Interns may elect three- or six-month, half-time rotations, with a six-month rotation strongly advised.
 Involvement may include two or three days of the program.
 Supervision in assessment, treatment formulation, and ERP through weekly meetings is provided.
-The treatment population is adults with diagnosis of OCD or OC spectrum disorders (e.g., body dysmorphic disorder, trichotillomania, skin picking) and a broad range of comorbid diagnoses.
-There are two general Adult OCD IOPs and one Perinatal OCD & Anxiety IOP.
+Participation in weekly treatment team meetings is required for this rotation.
+The treatment population is adults with diagnosis of OCD or OC spectrum disorders (e.g., body dysmorphic disorder, trichotillomania, skin picking), anxiety disorders, and/or a broad range of comorbid diagnoses that can benefit clinically from ERP treatment.
+There are two general Adult ERP IOPs and one Perinatal OCD & Anxiety IOP.